Q: When is TWTP and General Orientation?

 Q: Who sponsors TWTP?

 A: TWTP is sponsored by the Offices of the Dean of the College and Campus Life and Student Services.
-It is organized by the staff and students of the Third World Center.
-The Director of the Third World Center/Assistant Dean of the College and the staff of the Third World Center work with and supervise the TWTP Student Coordinators.
+It is organized by the staff and students of the Center.
+The Director/Assistant Dean of the College and the staff of the Center work with and supervise the TWTP Student Coordinators.
 Almost fifty students work behind the scenes to implement this pre-orientation program.
-The Minority Peer Counselors (MPCs) and other TWC student staff members work together to implement logistics, co-facilitate workshops and lead small group discussions for the participants.
+The Minority Peer Counselors (MPCs) and other Center student staff members work together to implement logistics, co-facilitate workshops and lead small group discussions for the participants.

-Q: Why is it called the Third World Transition Program and the Third World Center?
+Q: Why is it called the Third World Transition Program?

 A: It is a question that is often asked and filled with history and interesting facts.
 TWTP is a transition program to help incoming first-year students, especially students of color, transition into college life.
 It gives students a space for intense self-exploration and a chance to learn about thriving and succeeding at Brown.
-Please feel free to explore the various parts of our website (http://brown.edu/campus-life/support/third-world-center/about) to learn more why we are called the Third World Center.
+Please feel free to explore the various parts of our website to learn more about the history of the Center.

 Q: When I register online, will I receive a confirmation that my registration has been accepted?